mmoralls/weather_app/README.md

 # weather-app

-This app uses an api from a local weather station near my house.
+This app gathers data from local weather stations near my house.
+I wanted to learn the basics of using an API and also how to navigate a JSON file and return specific data points.